George II of Great Britain: Death

 By October 1760 George II was blind in one eye and hard of hearing.
 On the morning of 25 October he rose as usual at 6:00 am, drank a cup of hot chocolate, and went to his close stool alone.
-After a few minutes, his valet heard a loud crash and entered the room to find the king on the floor; his physician, Frank Nicholls, recorded that he "appeared to have just come from his necessary-stool, and as if going to open his escritoire".
+After a few minutes, his valet heard a loud crash and entered the room to find the King on the floor; his physician, Frank Nicholls, recorded that he "appeared to have just come from his necessary-stool, and as if going to open his escritoire".

 The King was lifted into his bed, and Princess Amelia was sent for; before she reached him, he was dead.
 At the age of nearly 77 he had lived longer than any of his English or British predecessors.
-A post-mortem revealed that the King had died as the result of a thoracic aortic dissection.
+A post-mortem revealed that George had died as the result of a thoracic aortic dissection.
 He was succeeded by his grandson George III, and buried on 11 November in Westminster Abbey.
 He left instructions for the sides of his and his wife's coffins to be removed so that their remains could mingle.

 Legacy

 George donated the royal library to the British Museum in 1757, four years after the museum's foundation.
 He had no interest in reading, or in the arts and sciences, and preferred to spend his leisure hours stag-hunting on horseback or playing cards.
 In 1737, he founded the Georg August University of Göttingen, the first university in the Electorate of Hanover, and visited it in 1748.
 The asteroid 359 Georgia was named in his honour at the university in 1902.
 He served as the Chancellor of the University of Dublin between 1716 and 1727; and in 1754 issued the charter for King's College in New York City, which later became Columbia University.
-The province of Georgia, founded by royal charter in 1732, was named after him.
+The province of Georgia, founded by royal charter in 1732 and later a U.S. state, was named after him.